-Some travel gadgets seem so useful that you have to wonder if they’re actually useful — and many times, they aren’t.
-But these cool travel gadgets — while slightly pricey — are actually worth the investment for your next trip with the kids.
+Some travel gadgets seem so genius that you have to wonder if they’re actually useful—and many times, they aren’t.
+But these cool travel gadgets—while slightly pricey—are actually worth the investment for your next trip with the kids.

 1. FujiFilm Instax Mini Camera